Kollam Junction railway station: Layout

-There are a total of 17 tracks in the Kollam railway station, 2 lines are passing through the MEMU shed.
-The station has 6 platforms for handling long distance, passenger, MEMU & goods trains.
-The platform 1 is divided into two sections.
+There are a total of 17 tracks in the Kollam railway station.
+Two lines pass through the MEMU shed.
+The station has six platforms for handling long distance, passenger, MEMU and goods trains.
+Platform 1 is divided into two sections.
 Platform 1A handles the trains to Punalur–Sengottai line and platform 1 handles trains towards Trivandrum Central.
-The platform 1 and 1A together have a length of 1,180.5 m making them together the third longest railway platform in India.
-The station has an MEMU shed which is situated near to Platform 1A.
+The platform 1 and 1A together have a length of 1,180.5 m, making them together the third longest railway platform in India.
+The station has an MEMU shed which is situated near Platform 1A.
 An FCI godown owned and operated by Food Corporation of India is also situated near Kollam junction.

-There are 3 lines extending from Kollam Junction railway station in 3 different directions:
+There are three lines extending from Kollam Junction railway station in three different directions: